phd-consensus/phd-consensus.github.io/index.md

 This survey explores PhD students' views on vital policy issues, regularly polling students on a range of timely and relevant topics.
 - Project Organizer: [Sangmin Oh](https://sangmino.github.io/)

-The results provide a counterpart to the often-cited survey conducted by The [Initiative on Global Markets (IGM)](https://www.igmchicago.org/).
+The results provide a counterpart to the often-cited survey conducted by the [Initiative on Global Markets (IGM)](https://www.igmchicago.org/).

 ## Polls